-Balance transfers can be a useful debt consolidation strategy, but what happens when the promotional offer ends and the revert rate kicks in?
+Interest-free balance transfer can be a useful way to clear your debt, but what happens when the promotional offer ends and the revert rate kicks in?

 |ANZ||Standard balance transfer rate||95% of the approved credit limit||$100|

 |Bank of Melbourne||Cash advance rate||80% of the available credit limit||$200|